mBartoldus/lowercase_v/README.md

 # lowercase_v
-> presently available as an ES6 module
+> Now available as a UMD (ES5) module, in addition to an ES6 module!

 I started this library while messing around in webGL.
 I was typing vectors all day, so I wanted a class that was: